FujiLinux/devtools/README.md

 # Devtools - development tools for Arch Linux

-This repository contains tools for the Arch Linux distribution for building and maintaining official repository packages.
+This repository contains tools originally developed for the Arch Linux distribution for building and maintaining official repository packages.

+The tools in this repo have been modified to support Fuji Linux.

 ## Building